Prison: Staff

-Design
+Design and architecture

 Shita (Shata) Prison in Israel.
 Many modern prisons are surrounded by a perimeter of high walls, razor wire or barbed wire, motion sensors and guard towers in order to prevent prisoners from escaping.

 Security

 Prisons are normally surrounded by fencing, walls, earthworks, geographical features, or other barriers to prevent escape.
 Multiple barriers, concertina wire, electrified fencing, secured and defensible main gates, armed guard towers, security lighting, motion sensors, dogs and roving patrols may all also be present depending on the level of security.